scharantej/dataplex-oda/02-lab-guide/03-organize-your-data-lake.md

 <hr>

 ### 2.4.
-Create zonees for the structured data assets
+Create zones for the structured data assets

 We will create a zone each for raw, curated and consumption, for the structured data assets-